vmware-tanzu/tanzu-dev-portal/content/blog/spring-dependency-injection/index.md

 If any dependency or feature of ‘ServiceLocator’ changes, the production code and tests need to change too.

 Imagine adding a new dependency to the `prepare` method.
-First, it  needs to be put into the ’ServiceLocator’.
+First, it  needs to be put into the `ServiceLocator`.
 This might imply questions like:
 - “Is the dependency already there?”,
 - “How is it cleaned up?”,
 - “Can it handle duplicates?”,